Safe, Easy 5.0%+ Annual Returns Investing With One Of The UK’s Largest Peer to Peer Lenders! – RateSetter Review + Access & ISA Accounts

 Time to become invested depends on the rate of return you are willing to accept.

 If you take the current market rate, investment can be almost instantaneous.
-In the RateSetter Rolling Market account, investment is typically instantaneous.
+In the RateSetter Access Account, investment is typically very fast.

 If you want to set your own rate, then it depends on what rate you set, and when/if rates get to that rate.